Halloween: H2O-1998

 Otherwise, the film is largely a miss.

 The formulaic, predictability must have been intentional to make Creed an ode to fans and a film that is easy to watch.
-We are served the many “inspirational” training scenes as Adonis trains and trains for the big match- with conveniently an arrogant, loud, Londoner, with an equally unlikable coach.
+We are served the many “inspirational” training scenes as Adonis trains and trains for the big match, with an arrogant, loud, Londoner, with an equally unlikable coach.

 This occurs time and time again in sports films.
 Why not make both fighters nice guys?

-But, of course, the film also gives Adonis a temper- to insure that he appeals to the testosterone-driven fans expecting such.
+But, of course, the film also gives Adonis a temper to ensure that he appeals to the testosterone-driven fans expecting such.

 Interesting to note, however, is the clever decision to make Bianca suffer from progressive hearing loss.
 Having her handicapped gives her nice humanity, though once the fight scenes begin this is never mentioned again.

-A standard boxing film with the expected elements- testosterone, brutal fighting, a bit of sentimentality for good measure, and dutiful female characters with little substance, Creed is a guys movie, basic and predictable, with a little edge and lots of machismo.
+A standard boxing film with the expected elements- testosterone, brutal fighting, sentimentality for good measure, and dutiful female characters with little substance, Creed (2015) is a guy’s movie, basic and predictable, with a little edge and lots of machismo.

 However, it does capitalize on the Rocky franchise and offers a nice little nod to the past.
 Otherwise, it is a rather forgettable film with a mediocre story.